jakehlee/dmkd-vis-image-disc/data/README.md

 * `data/build-imagenet-random/balanced_feats`
 * `data/build-imagenet-random/imbalanced_feats`
 * `data/build-imagenet-yellow/yellow_feats`
+* `data/mars_feats`
+* `data/STONEFLY9_feats`

-Each directory contains three `.csv` files with extracted features, as well as the configuration file used to extract those features.
+Each directory contains three `.csv` files with extracted features.
 These features were extracted using the instructions described in the README in the root of this repository.

 ----